 His statement made headlines in the Huffington Post and the Los Angles Times.

 Can Perry define socialism?
 Would he recognize socialism if he found it floating in his bowl of chili?
 We do not know.
+His statement was enough.
+It was an insult, and therefore it was news.

 I don't condemn this.
 If we didn't have insults to write about, what would we write about?